relsqui/protocards/README.md

 #### poker
 poker implements some hand-analyzing tools for poker games.

-* `find_pairs(StandardHand)` returns a list of tuples of all the pairs in a hand.
+* `find_sets(StandardHand)` returns a list of StandardHands with the pairs, threes, or fours of a kind in the hand.
-* `best_flush(StandardHand)` returns the longest highest flush which can be made from cards in a hand.
+* `best_flush(StandardHand)` returns the longest highest flush which can be made from cards in a hand, as a StandardHand.

 ___